 Temperature Settings

-Some heated vests provide only one temperature setting, but many feature two or three settings to allow users to select just the right temperature for the environment.
-The temperature-selection button is often located on the vest’s front, either above a chest pocket or on a lower front pocket for convenience.
+Two or three temperature settings are the norm, allowing users to select just the right temperature for the environment, though some heated vests have one temperature setting: just on and off.
+The temperature-selection button is commonly found on the vest’s front, either above a chest pocket or on a lower front pocket for convenience.

 Some temperature-control buttons feature different-colored lights that make it easy to identify which heating mode is currently in use, such as a red light for the highest temperature, a yellow light for a medium temperature, and a green light for the lowest temperature.
-By simply pushing the temperature button, users can change the warmth level to the heat settings most comfortable for them.
+By simply pushing the temperature button, wearers can change the warmth level to the most comfortable heat setting.

 Voltage, Battery Life, and Runtime

-Some heated vests come with rechargeable batteries and others require a chargeable power bank.
+Heated vests require rechargeable batteries or a chargeable power bank.
 The low-voltage lithium-ion batteries (5 volts and 7.4 volts) used in heated vests will usually hold a charge for 4 to 10 hours, depending on the heat level.
-The battery will drain more quickly at a higher temperature than it will at a medium or low setting.
+The battery will drain more quickly at a higher temperature than it will at a Medium or Low setting.

 Most rechargeable batteries have a similar battery life, but typically after 3 to 5 years, a lithium-ion battery loses some of its strength and won’t hold a charge as long as it once did.
 Extreme cold will also shorten battery life.
 If the vest doesn’t stay warm as long as it did when it was first purchased, replacing the battery might be all that’s needed to get it back into top working order.